Estimated reading time: 4 minutes

 “The customer is always right”

 Yes, give excellent customer service.
 Yes, go above and beyond to serve your clients.
-Yes, make their experience unforgettable so want to keep coming back…but don’t stand for abuse in any form.
+Yes, make their experience unforgettable, so they want to keep coming back…but don’t stand for abuse in any form.
 You reserve the right to refuse service to anyone.
 No sale or commission is worth being treated disrespectfully.

 “You’ve got to spend money to make money”

 Ok, so this one is true to an extent, but that extent is rarely explained.
-Yes, starting and running a business costs money but this doesn’t mean you wrack up debt in the process.
+Yes, starting and running a business costs money, but this doesn’t mean you wrack up debt in the process.
 Set a realistic budget and don’t budge.
 You don’t need fifty employees on day one.
 You don’t need a luxurious office space with expensive furniture right away.
 You may not even need a physical office from day one.
 Start small and grow as your business (and money) grows.

 Another way this saying gets people in trouble is that it makes them so desperate for money that they don’t take the time to calculate how much money they really need to launch their business, update office equipment or any other task.
 Instead, they shoot for the biggest number and end up in debt they may or may not be able to pay off.